Google Grant Ads White Paper

 - Publicizing events and meetings.
-As part of the publication of these meeting it can also be used to sell tickets.
+As part of the publication of these meetings, it can also be used to sell tickets.

-You Google Grant can be used for several or all of these and thereby can fill many different organizational needs.
-It is a dynamic and powerful enough tool that pretty much any nonprofit who has a website could benefit from Google Ad Grants.
+Your Google Grant can be used for several or all of these and thereby can fill many different organizational needs.
+It is a dynamic and powerful enough tool that pretty much any nonprofit that has a website could benefit from Google Ad Grants.

 Is the Google Grant Program Only for Large Nonprofits and Charities?